How to Start Your Own Online Business

 Another option is to barter with a website designer.
 If you don’t know any you can almost always find the designer’s name and a link at the bottom of a website you like.

 Get a professional website template for as low as $15 Don’t have to let a lack of funds or tech savvy keep you from having a professional looking website.
 Check out these high quality website templates for Front Page, Dream Weaver, Golive, and Swish.
 You can’t beat the quality or the price.
-A couple more template websites to look into are Turnkey-Templates and Template Monster.
+Another template website to look into is Template Monster.

 Go to a full-service pro I’ve used a small company called Dot Inc Solutions to design two sites and have been extremely happy with theprice which was very reasonable, the quality (they do top notch work)and the service which, in a word is outstanding!
 Decide for yourself.
 Visit Dot Inc Group.
 If you like what you see, contact my “web guy” Peter Gelinas for a complimentary quote and be sure to tell him you want the 15% Changing Course discount!
 Peter also knows all about registering your site with the search engines, setting up your shopping cart, and much more.